-[Name of Entity] Receives Recognition for Transparency Efforts from Texas Comptroller
+Kendall County Receives Recognition for Transparency Efforts from Texas Comptroller

-Texas Comptroller Glenn Hegar announced [name of entity] is the latest local government entity to achieve specific transparency goals through the Comptroller’s Transparency Stars program.
-[Name of entity] received a star in the area of Traditional Finances, which recognizes entities for their outstanding efforts in making their spending and revenue information available.
+Texas Comptroller Glenn Hegar announced Kendall County is the latest local government entity to achieve specific transparency goals through the Comptroller’s Transparency Stars program.
+Kendall County received a star in the area of Traditional Finances, which recognizes entities for their outstanding efforts in making their spending and revenue information available.

 Transparency Stars recognizes local government entities that provide easy online access to important financial data.

-“By providing meaningful financial data in addition to visual tools and analysis of its revenues and expenditures, [name of entity] has shown a true commitment to Texas taxpayers.
+“By providing meaningful financial data in addition to visual tools and analysis of its revenues and expenditures, Kendall County has shown a true commitment to Texas taxpayers.
 This effort achieves the goals set by my office’s Transparency Stars program,” Hegar said.
-“I am pleased to award [name of entity] a star for its accomplishments.”
+“I am pleased to award Kendall County a star for its accomplishments.”

 The Comptroller’s office launched the Transparency Stars program in March 2016 to recognize cities, counties and school districts making important strides to greater government transparency.
 Local government entities can apply for stars in the areas of: